MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -SiteCode

-Specifies the site code of a Configuration Manager site.
+Specify the site code for this site system.

 ```yaml
 Type: String